Beef and veggies (1 piece)

 Portion Control

-Drink plenty of water before and during your meal to aid in digestion and proper nutrient absorption.
+Drink water before and during your meal to help with digestion and reduce appetite, which can help in managing meal portions.

 Discover